mager/magerdotco/src/pages/posts/2019-10-17-square-unboxed.md

 > A leader cares.
 Not only for themselves, but they care for others.
 A leader takes time to make sure that the people in the commuinty where he or she is from are taken care.
 Take time to care.

 > “What are you willing to die for?
-Live for that.” — Andrew Young
+Live for that." — Andrew Young

-> “Service is the rent that you pay for your room here on Earth.” — Muhammad Ali
+> “Service is the rent that you pay for your room here on Earth." — Muhammad Ali

 **10:22am:** Q&A with Common & Shawntee Reed, Square’s Head of Inclusion and Diversity